Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Results

 \subsection{Comparison between dark matter and $\delta T_b$ image}

-For latter convenience, we first define the acronyms X-Y denoting the observable Y is classified by the method X, where X is either CNN or PS and Y is either DM or $\delta T_b$.
-For e.g. CNN-$\delta T_b$ stands for the image-based classification using the $\delta T_b$ map.
+For latter convenience, we first define the acronyms X-Y, denoting the observable Y is classified by the method X, where X is either CNN or PS, and Y is either DM or $\delta T_b$.
+E.g., CNN-$\delta T_b$ stands for the image-based classification using the $\delta T_b$ map.

-First, we show the comparison between the result of CNN-DM and CNN-$\delta T_b$.
-In Fig. \ref{fig:AUC_dm_dTb}, we see that for both dark matter and $\delta T_b$ images, AUCs are greater than 0.95 at mass ranges of $m_{\rm DM} \le 2.1$ keV.
-Once the dark matter mass is 10 keV, the difference becomes prominent.
-The CNN-DM can still constrain the model with a high AUC, 0.97 but the CNN-$\delta T_b$ dramatically lose its discrimination power down to AUC=0.78.
-This can be naturally explained that the $\delta T_b$ is an indirect probe of dark matter and thus the free streaming of NCDM is reflected less prominently compared to the dark matter distribution.
+First, we compare the results of CNN-DM and CNN-$\delta T_b$.
+In Fig. \ref{fig:AUC_dm_dTb}, we see that for both dark matter and $\delta T_b$ images, AUCs are greater than 0.95 at mass ranges of $m_{\rm DM} \le 10$ keV.
+The AUC of CNN-$\delta T_b$ is comparable to the one of CNN-DM, so $\delta T_b$ is the valid tracer of the dark matter distribution for our CNN.

 Next, we compare the discrimination power between CNN and PS for dark matter or $\delta T_b$ using the KS test.
-Fig. \ref{fig:p-value_dm_dTb} shows the $p$-value of the KS test for the classification of dark matter data in the left panel and $\delta T_b$ data in the right panel.
-We see that our CNN shows better performance than the power spectrum for both dark matter and $\delta T_b$ data.
+Figure~\ref{fig:p-value_dm_dTb} shows the $p$-value of the KS test for classifying dark matter data on the left panel and $\delta T_b$ data on the right panel.
+We see that our CNN shows better performance than the 2D power spectrum for both dark matter and $\delta T_b$ data.
 For example, $p$-value of CNN-DM and CNN-$\delta T_b$ at $m_{\rm DM} = 4.6$ keV is less than $0.001$ and can reject the null hypothesis with high significance while the $p$-value of PS-DM and PS-$\delta T_b$ is of the order of 0.1.

-Now we compare the results of CNN-DM and CNN-$\delta T_b$.
-Unlike the AUC analysis, they show similar performance for the KS test.
-Both of them can classify the images for $m_{\rm DM} \le 10$ keV with high significance ($p$-value $< 0.001$, and lose the classification ability for more massive dark matter (e.g. the $p$-values of CNN-DM and CNN-$\delta T_b$ are 0.37 and 0.30 at $m_{\rm DM}=$ 21 keV).
-Therefore, AUC$=0.78$ which is the value from CNN-$\delta T_b$ for $m_{\rm DM}=10$ keV is enough high for the classification.
-As we have seen in the AUC analysis, CNN-$\delta T_b$ takes significantly lower discrimination ability compared to the CNN-DM at $m_{\rm DM}=10$ keV, however; the CNN is still able to recognize that the two dark matter models are different.
+Now, we compare the results of CNN-DM and CNN-$\delta T_b$.
+They show similar performance for the KS test.
+Both of them can classify the images for $m_{\rm DM} \le 10$ keV with high significance ($p$-value $< 0.001$, and lose the classification ability for more massive dark matter (e.g. the $p$-values of CNN-DM and CNN-$\delta T_b$ are $=$ 0.37 and $>$ 0.99 at $m_{\rm DM}=$ 21 keV).